LANDIS-II-Foundation/Project-Lake-Tahoe-2017/Inputs-and-Methods/LTB_methods.md

 [Climate Change](#climate-change)

-NECN Hydro
+Net Ecosystem Carbon Nitrogen (NECN)
 ==========

-This section records the translation process from Century Succession inputs to NECN-H inputs.
-For each new input, I will attempt to create a method for translating existing Century inputs into NECN-H inputs.
+This section records the translation process from Century Succession inputs to NECN inputs.
+For each new input, I will attempt to create a method for translating existing Century inputs into NECN inputs.
 If no method can be found for translation, new inputs will be mode with data source suggestions.
 The big change here is the elimination of ecoregions, which are replaced by a series of maps containing soils